ijdutse/hausa-misinformation-dataset/README.md

 This dataset is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
 See the [LICENSE](LICENSE) file for details.
 **Please note:** This is a common license for datasets to prevent misuse.
 Choose the license that best fits your goals.

+**Disclaimer:** This dataset is provided for academic research purposes only.
+The content does not reflect the views of the creators and is representative of information found in the public domain.

 ## 🙏 Citation

 If you use this dataset in your research, please cite it using the following BibTeX entry: